bibanon/android-development-codex/E970-Porting-Nexus-4-ROMs.md

 Because the hardware of the Optimus G E970 is almost identical to the Nexus 4, ROMs from the Nexus 4's massive ROM development scene can be easily ported over with few modifications onto the Optimus G.

-This is a safer and better alternative to [[a full transformation into a Nexus 4|]], since you do not have to go through the trouble of flashing with LGNPST and finding out which fixes files to use.
+This is a safer and better alternative to [[a full transformation into a Nexus 4|E970 Nexus 4 Conversion]], since you do not have to go through the trouble of flashing with LGNPST and finding out which fixes files to use.

 ## Nexus 4 ROMs to LGOG E970